Kontent-ai-Learn/kontent-ai-learn-custom-element-wistia/README.md

 ## Development

-This custom element is built with `Angular`.
-See package.json for scripts regarding building & publishing the library.
+This custom element is built with Angular.
+See `package.json` for scripts regarding building & publishing the library.

 ## Contributors